HigherOrderCO/Bend2/docs/import-system.md

   - If the file is already present under BendRoot, the function is a no-op.
   - Otherwise, a GET request is issued to `apiBaseUrl ++ "/api/files/" ++ <posix-path>`; on success, the response body is written under the corresponding BendRoot path, creating directories as needed.
   - Any network failure emits a warning and the resolver continues trying other candidates (e.g. the `_.bend` variant).
 A fatal error is raised only after all candidates and downloads fail.
 - The resolver always works with BendRoot-relative POSIX paths, so the local directory structure mirrors the remote package tree exactly, matching the spec.
+Version identifiers (the `#N` segments) are carried through untouched and therefore become literal directory names.

 ### Effects on Files and Definitions